catscouragecomputers/mmhvyc/lecture-labs/rw2/database.md

-Had a hiccup when installing postgres...
-Eventually got the assignment finished 16 minutes after class ended
+Had a hiccup when installing postgres...eventually got the assignment finished 16 minutes after class ended